osism/osism.github.io/docs/guides/deploy-guide/manager.md

 with the `dragon` user.

 ```
+ssh -o IdentitiesOnly=yes -i  id_rsa.operator dragon@YOUR_MANAGER_NODE
 osism set vault password
-Ansible Vault password: ********
 ```

 Ready.
-The manager is now prepared and you can continue with the bootstrap of the other nodes.
+The manager is now prepared, and you can continue with the bootstrap of the other nodes.
-The seed node used until here is no longer necessary.
+The seed node used until here is now no longer necessary.